-Paris, Tuesday 19th November 2013 – After the launch of the public voting process last October 15th, Les Amis de la Terre – Friends of the Earth France, in partnership with Peuples Solidaires – ActionAid France and the Centre for Research and Information for Development (CRID), put an end to the suspense during the Pinocchio Awards ceremony tonight, at La Java (Paris).
+Paris, Tuesday 19th November 2013 – After the launch of the public voting process on 15th October, Les Amis de la Terre – Friends of the Earth France, in partnership with Peuples Solidaires – ActionAid France and the Centre for Research and Information for Development (CRID), put an end to the suspense during the Pinocchio Awards ceremony tonight, at La Java (Paris).
 This year, an impressive number of internet users mobilized themselves to elect the winners among the nominated companies: more than 41,000 votes in total, that is to say more than twice as much as the previous years.
 Veolia, Areva and Auchan are the big winners of the 2013 edition (1).

 Veolia received the Pinocchio Award in the category “One for all, all for me” (2) with 39% of the votes, for its implication in water privatization projects in India, and more particularly in Nagpur.
 While the multinational pretends to be the hero bringing water to the poor, in the field, the reality is a lot different: price increases, opacity of the public-private partnership contracts, delays in work, conflicts with the communities and the local officials.
 If Veolia seems to succeed in getting profit from these projects, water, when it does reach the populations, is still delivered in tanker trucks…